Gangs of New York: Historical accuracy

-As early as 1839, Mayor Philip Hone said: "This city is infested by gangs of hardened wretches" who "patrol the streets making night hideous and insulting all who are not strong enough to defend themselves."
-The large gang fight depicted in the film as occurring in 1846 is fictional, though there was one between the Bowery Boys and Dead Rabbits in the Five Points on July 4, 1857, which is not mentioned in the film.
-Reviewer Vincent DiGirolamo concludes that "Gangs of New York becomes a historical epic with no change over time.
+As early as 1839, Mayor Philip Hone said, "This city is infested by gangs of hardened wretches" who "patrol the streets making night hideous and insulting all who are not strong enough to defend themselves".
+The large gang fight depicted in the film as occurring in 1846 is fictional, although there was one between the Bowery Boys and Dead Rabbits in the Five Points on July 4, 1857, which is not mentioned in the film.
+Reviewer Vincent DiGirolamo concluded that "Gangs of New York becomes a historical epic with no change over time.
 The effect is to freeze ethno-cultural rivalries over the course of three decades and portray them as irrational ancestral hatreds unaltered by demographic shifts, economic cycles and political realignments."

 In the film, the Draft Riots of July 1863 are depicted as both destructive and violent.
 Records indicate the riots resulted in more than one hundred deaths, including the lynching of 11 free African-Americans.
 They were especially targeted by the Irish, in part because of fears of job competition that more freed slaves would cause in the city.
 The bombardment of the city by Navy ships offshore to quell the riots is wholly fictitious.
 The film references the infamous Tweed Courthouse, as "Boss" Tweed refers to plans for the structure as being "modest" and "economical".

 In the film, Chinese Americans were common enough in the city to have their own community and public venues.
 Although Chinese people migrated to America as early as the 1840s, significant Chinese migration to New York City did not begin until 1869, the time when the transcontinental railroad was completed.
 The Chinese theater on Pell St. was not finished until the 1890s.
 The Old Brewery, the overcrowded tenement shown in the movie in both 1846 and 1862–63, was actually demolished in 1852.

-In the film, Priest Vallon recites the St. Michael Prayer, but in reality this prayer was not composed until 1886.
+In the film, Priest Vallon recites the St. Michael Prayer, but in reality, this prayer was not composed until 1886.